The International School of Lausanne is a not-for-profit association registered under the Swiss law.

 The Board Structure

-Executive function and issues, communications, including community relations and information channels.
+- Executive Committee - executive function and issues, communications, including community relations and information channels.

 The Board Responsibility

 The ISL Board is the guardian of the school and constantly monitors its success in fulfilling its mission.
-The Board and School Director therefore work in partnership to ensure that all the necessary conditions are provided to fulfil the variety of aims defined by the mission of the school, anticipate what the needs might be in future and redefine the school's policies in accordance with those needs.
+The Board and School Director therefore work in partnership to ensure that all the necessary conditions are provided to fulfil the aims defined by the school, anticipate what the needs might be in future and redefine the school's policies in accordance with those needs.

 The ISL Board's responsibilities are defined as follows: